pfife00/Data_Engineering_Nano_Degree/6-Project_DEND_Capstone/README.md

 taken from <a href="https://datahub.io/core/airport-codes#data">here</a></li>

 <h4>Immigration Data</h4>
 The data comes from the US National Tourism and Trade Office and provided by Udacity.
 A data dictionary is provided within the file I94_SAS_Labels_Descriptions.SAS.
+I added Visa code descriptions to the data dictionary as I plan to use the visa types in my project.
 The data set was taken from <a href="https://travel.trade.gov/research/reports/i94/historical/2016.html">this link</a>.
 The dataset can be previewed from the immigration_data_sample.csv file.
 The full dataset consists of several SAS files which are located within the
 SAS_data folder.
-The dataset i94_dec16_sub.sas7bdat was chosen to match with the taxi dataset.

 <h4>US Cities Demographics</h4>
 The data comes from <a href="https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/">OpenSoft</a>.
 The dataset contains information about the demographics of all US cities and census-designated places with a population greater or equal to 65,000.
 This data comes from the US Census Bureau's 2015 American Community Survey <a href="https://www.census.gov/data/developers/about/terms-of-service.html">and is referenced in this link. </a>